 - $4,999.98 for a Queen

-What I Found From Several Live Chat Sessions
+What Happened During Several Live Chat Sessions

-- You Want Comfort But Don’t Want To Break The Bank.
+- People Want Comfort But Don’t Want To Break The Bank.
 The 3” PlushFit comfort foam layer in the I-8 is designed to relieve pressure in 7 areas of the body.
 It also has a luxurious Duvet-style pillowtop with thermo-regulating fabric.
 This top-rated model has a lot to offer and comes in at $1,500 less (for a Queen) than the I-10 model.

-- You Sleep Alone.
-The I-8 can be purchased in Twin XL – Cal King sizes, while the smallest I-10 mattress you can buy is a Queen.
+- People Sleep Alone.
+The I-8 can be purchased in Twin XL – Cal King sizes, while the smallest I-10 mattress consumers can buy is a Queen.
 The I-8 can also be made with single or dual air chambers (up to a Queen).
 This is ideal for those who want a big bed with adjustable firmness but prefer to sleep alone.
 The I-10 comes in dual air chamber option only.

 - Rating.
 The Customer Service representative told me that the I-8 is Sleep Number’s highest-rated mattress.
-This is important to me because it means that customers must really like the mattress if they took their personal time to come online and write a positive review.
+This is important because it means that customers must really like the mattress if they took their personal time to come online and write a positive review.

 - Single vs. Dual Air Chambers.
-The I-8 offers more size options than the I-10 and has the option to let you purchase a Queen size mattress with a single air chamber.
+The I-8 offers more size options than the I-10 and has the option to let people purchase a Queen size mattress with a single air chamber.
 Many reviewers noticed a gap in between the dual air chambers and separate foam pieces in the I-10.
-This made it uncomfortable for them to enjoy the center of their bed (you can read more about I-10 reviews here).
+This made it uncomfortable for them to enjoy the center of their bed (people can read more about I-10 reviews here).
 The I-8 has one foam piece and can be made with one or two air chambers.

 While they are both similar, the comfort level and price point of the I-8 make it a better choice for me than the I-10 mattress.